RapidAI/Knowledge-QA-LLM/README.md

 ```

 #### Update Log
+- 2023-08-05 v0.0.6 update:
+  - Adapt more llm_api, include online llm api, such ad ERNIE-Bot-Turbo.
+  - Add the status of extracting embeddings.
 - 2023-08-04 v0.0.5 update:
   - Fixed the problem of duplicate data inserted into the database.
 - 2023-07-29 v0.0.4 update: